delphidabbler/codesnip/Docs/ReadMe-standard.txt

 user-defined snippets.

-It displays details of each snippet in the database and can test-compile them with each installed Win32 version of Delphi from Delphi 2 to Delphi 12 Athens and Free Pascal.
+It displays details of each snippet in the database and can test-compile them with each installed Win32 version of Delphi from Delphi 2 to Delphi 12.x and Free Pascal.

 Compilable Pascal units can be created that contain selected snippets.

-Features new to CodeSnip 4 are listed in the "What's New In CodeSnip 4" topic in the program's help file.

 CodeSnip Editions
 ================================================================================

-There are two different editions of CodeSnip 4 available:

-+ The standard edition, which is installed on the user's computer using an installer and which records its presence in the registry and stores data in the system's application and user data directories.
+This document relates to the STANDARD edition of CodeSnip.
+This edition is installed on the user's computer using a standard Windows installer and which records its presence in the registry and stores data in the system's application and user data directories.

-+ The portable edition that can be run from any writeable removable storage medium (e.g. a USB memory stick) and that makes no changes to the host computer.
-This edition has no installer and is simply copied onto the required medium.
+There is also a portable edition of the program.
+This edition can be run from any writeable removable storage medium (e.g. a USB memory stick) or from any folder on the computer's hard disk.
+It makes no changes to the host computer.
+This edition has no installer and is simply copied to the required location.

-You can run both the standard and portable editions together on the same computer and even run them at the same time.
+You can run both the portable and standard editions together on the same computer and even run them at the same time.
 However, each edition maintains its own settings and keeps its own copies of the snippets databases.
 To share user defined snippets you must export them from one edition and import into the